rimuz/smudge/docs/ssl/stdlang.md

 **Returns** `null`.

 ### Method `sort ([reversed = false])`
-Sorts the list in place in ascending order if `reversed` is `false`, or descending order if `reversed` is `true`.
+Sorts the list in place in ascending order if `reversed` is `false` or descending order if `reversed` is `true`.
 The elements of the list are compared via the operator `<`, which can be overloaded. **Returns** `null`.